Tutorial

 • you prefer explicit CLI control over server registration and scope

-• you want the GitHub MCP server to be one tool in a terminal-first execution loop
+• GitHub MCP should be one tool inside a terminal-first execution loop

-The better host is not the one with the fancier demo.
-It is the one that makes repo context, issue context, and the next implementation step feel easier in your normal lane of work.
+The better host is not the one with the better demo.
+It is the one that makes repo context easier to use in the place where you already work.

 Official References